WePay is a third-party payment facilitator that has a flexible approach to integrating payments into your service.

-- Apple Pay & Android Pay: Add this capability on the platform’s regular website in addition to the mobile app.
+- Apple Pay: Add this capability to the platform’s regular website in addition to the mobile app.

 Contract Length & Early Termination Fee

-These documents rightfully point out that even if a platform is offering white-label payments, the platform itself probably also has a separate merchant agreement with its own terms and conditions for use of the software.
-Bottom line: both the platform’s general-use agreement and WePay’s terms of service (just for payments) are important documents to understand.
+These documents rightfully point out that even if a platform offers white-label payments, the platform itself probably also has a separate merchant agreement with terms and conditions for using the software.
+Bottom line: Both the platform’s general-use agreement and WePay’s Terms of Service (just for payments) are important documents to understand.

-Sections 27-30 of the WePay service agreement addresses account termination.
+Sections 26 through 28 of the WePay Terms of Service address account termination.
 As a merchant, you may cancel WePay’s payment service at any time with no early termination fee.
-While you’re looking through the rest of the terms, be sure also to note WePay’s policies on payout holds and account freezes, along with their Reserves FAQ.
+While you’re looking through the rest of the terms, be sure to note WePay’s policies on payout holds and account closures.
+You should also look at WePay’s Reserves FAQ, which covers both reserves and payout thresholds.
 These are common points of contention and misunderstanding when it comes to merchant aggregators — WePay included.

 Sales & Advertising Transparency

-The great news about fully-integrated payments with WePay is that merchants are spared from aggressive sales agents, flashy ads and gimmicky deals.
+The great news about fully-integrated payments with WePay is that merchants are spared from aggressive sales agents, flashy ads, and gimmicky deals.
 It’s up to the software platform to “sell” its own co-branded payments provider over any others it may offer.
-I also like that WePay’s terms of service are clearly posted, and that the legalese therein is relatively smooth-reading.
-I do wish the website itself was just…well…better.
-And, with all pricing completely gone, I can’t rate WePay’s transparency higher than average for now.
+WePay’s Terms of Service are available publicly, and they’re pretty easy to read.
+You should still do your due diligence, though, and read the Terms of Service in its entirety.

 Customer Service & Technical Support